citp/privacy-policy-historical/c/cl/cla/classflow.com.md

 Promethean provides the Service to schools and teachers to improve classroom instruction and student learning outcomes.
 Through the provision of this Service to a School, we may collect or have access to Personal Information about students (“ ** **Student Data**** ”).
 Only students who have been provided a class code by a School or Teacher may register as a “Student” for a ClassFlow account and use the Service.
 Upon registration, we will collect Personal Information from the student.
 The type of information we collect will depend on how the teacher, school or district use the Service, but could include the student’s first and last name, email address, user name and password, assessment data, assignment data, and other classroom content.
 We consider Student Data to be highly confidential and use this data solely to provide our Services to the School or on the Schools behalf, and in limited ways, for internal purposes in accordance with our [ClassFlow Terms of Service](https://classflow.com/terms-of-service) or specific agreements with Schools.
 Our collection, use, and disclosure of Student Data is governed by our agreements with the School, in the U.S. by the provisions of the Family Educational Rights and Privacy Act (FERPA) and applicable state laws, and by other state, federal, and international laws as applicable.
 Applicable law or any agreement with a School will take priority and shall be controlling if and to the extent there is any conflict between any applicable law, or the provisions of any agreement with a School, and this Privacy Policy.
 If you have any questions about our collection and use of Student Data, please contact us at [privacy@ClassFlow.com](mailto:privacy@ClassFlow.com).
 If you have any questions about reviewing, modifying, or deleting Personal Information of a student, please contact your educational institution directly.

 See “How Promethean Shares Information With Others” below for more information on the limited ways in which we share School Data and Student Data.
-See “Children’s Privacy” below for more information about how we collect and use the personal information of children under 13.
+See “Children’s Privacy” below for more information about how we collect and use the personal information of children.

 c.
 Information about Parents and Guardian: